squiglink/lab/Configuring.md

   at a given "Smooth:" setting.
 The setting will always start at 5, but its value is multiplied by `scale_smoothing` to get the actual level of smoothing.

-The following parameters can be set to configure a restricted version of the graph tool.
-They are only present in [config_free.js](config_free.js).
-If you don't set them the tool will be unrestricted.

-* `max_compare` is the maximum number of graphs allowed at a time.
-* `disallow_target` prevents target FRs from ever being loaded.
-* `allow_targets` is a list of target names, and overrides `disallow_target` for those targets, so they can be loaded.
-If `disallow_target` isn't set, it has no effect.
-* `premium_html` is the message shown when a user tries to do something which isn't allowed according to the previous two settings.
-Given that it points to Crinacle's patreon and not yours, you probably want to change it.

 The following parameters are used to allow multiple samples per channel and different channel configurations than L/R. For example,